Mohsin0011/gettingStartedWithGithubinMIET/mohsin/README.md

-# my nam is mohsin
+# my name  is mohsin
 # to code is to live